nsupdate-info/nsupdate.info/DEVELOPMENT.md

 2. Create database using `pipenv run ./manage.py migrate`
 3. Create a superuser with `pipenv run ./manage.py createsuperuser`
 4. Run the server with `pipenv run ./manage.py runserver`

+# Lint

+Run [pylint](https://pylint.readthedocs.io/en/stable/) in error-only mode to check any problems: `pipenv run pylint src/nsupdate`

+NOTE: The project does not use pylint for formatting.
+Disabling the `errors-only` mode in `.pylintrc` will show a lot of warnings.